DavidFB94/pro-fit-pt/README.md

 **#24 Contact page**

-- Includes contact form to send a message to the admin (can be read in the contacs tab in the dashboard) and a section for phone contact and phone-line operating hours.
+- Includes contact form to send a message to the admin (can be read in the contacts tab in the dashboard) and a section for phone contact and phone-line operating hours.

 ![screenshot](documentation/features/feature-21.png)